Member Technical Staff

 Queue can be implemented using a priority queue by assigning higher priority to the oldest element.

-Q18.
-Solve and code the problem of a ball falling from staircase.
+Q. A ball is falling from a staircase.
 Each jump can be of 1 step or 2.
-Find the number of combination of reaching step N
+Find the number of combinations to reach step N. Solve and code this problem.

 Code to find number of combinations of reaching step N by ball falling from staircase with 1 or 2 steps per jump.